-Leica M Typ 240 versus Sony A7R III
+Leica M Typ 240 vs Sony A7R III

 The Leica M (Typ 240) and the Sony Alpha A7R III are two enthusiast cameras that were officially introduced, respectively, in September 2012 and October 2017.
-The M Typ 240 is a fixed lens compact, while the A7R III is a rangefinder-style mirrorless.
+The M Typ 240 is a rangefinder-style mirrorless, while the A7R III is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
-The Leica has a resolution of 23.7 megapixel, whereas the Sony provides 42.2 MP.
+The Leica has a resolution of 23.7 megapixels, whereas the Sony provides 42.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7R III is notably larger (10 percent) than the Leica M Typ 240.
 However, the A7R III is slightly lighter (4 percent) than the M Typ 240.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can compare the optics available for the two cameras in the Leica M Lens Catalog (M Typ 240) and the Sony FE Lens Catalog (A7R III).